BobStein/qiki-python/README.md

 Okay, it doesn't make any more sense.
 But you see the resemblance right?
-Give it time to grown on you.
+Give it time to grow on you.

 The hello-world statement is itself a word.
 Let's look at this new word.